cuongbuoi/retro-ai-agent/memory-bank/activeContext.md

 3. **Response Quality**: Monitoring and improving the quality of AI responses for technical accuracy and helpfulness
 4. **Performance Optimization**: Considering ways to optimize streaming and rendering performance for smooth user experience
 5. **User Feedback**: Planning to implement a feedback mechanism to improve agent responses over time
+6. **Search API Management**: Handling API rate limits and keys for the Google Custom Search integration

 ### Localization Strategy